Documentation for Administrators

 A: In block schedules like 4x4, grades are imported as quarter grades in course history.
 Trimester systems may not display grades accurately in the receiving district and could require manual adjustment.

-Q: How does Focus Student Transfers interact with the FASTER system?
+Q: How does Focus Student Transfers interact with FASTER?

 Q: Are there any time limits for transferring student data using Focus Student Transfers?